-Before you buy your backpacking equipment, check out these popular myths about backpacking equipment to make sure that you only buy the things that you really need.
+Before you buy your backpacking equipment, check out these popular myths to make sure you only buy the things that you really need.

 When it comes to hiking, there are lots of rules that everyone should follow.
 For example, hikers know that they need to bring water and a backpack with them when they hike.
 And they know that they should always plan their route before setting off.

 However, there are lots of myths about backpacking equipment that hikers believe.
 These myths may seem harmless, but they can end up costing you lots of money.
 Some will even put you in danger.

 Myth 1.
 You Don’t Need a Map If You Have a Smartphone/GPS

 Many people don’t use a map as they have GPS on their phone.
 This can be a risky move.
 Hikers should always carry a map of the area they are hiking and it can also be useful to bring a compass.
 Because technology devices can run out of charge, you can’t rely on them when hiking for a few days at a time.

 It goes without saying, but mobile phones and GPS also normally require the Internet to work, which will quickly drain your battery.
 If you don’t want to be stranded in the backcountry, it’s best to pack a map as well as your GPS.

 Myth 2.
 You Need a Four-Season Tent If You Are Camping in Winter

 Four-season tents are designed for all types of weather, but most three-season tents work just as well during winter.
 This is because they are still designed for cold weather and light snow.
 If you are camping in an area with very heavy snow you may need to buy a four-season tent.
 But if the snow is light, a three-season tent should do the job perfectly—just make sure that you have a sleeping bag that is designed for cold weather.